planetarian/KCDocumentation/Chrome83KC3Fix.md

 #### Using registry policies
 You can also try using registry policies to disable updates, but this depends on Chrome actually listening to the policies in question.

-A registry file to perform this step for you can be found here (right-click -> save): https://raw.githubusercontent.com/planetarian/KCDocumentation/master/Chrome83KC3Fix/DisableChromeUpdates.reg
+A registry file to perform this step for you can be found here (right-click -> save link): https://raw.githubusercontent.com/planetarian/KCDocumentation/master/Chrome83KC3Fix/DisableChromeUpdates.reg

 ### Option C: Install Chromium